Brain-Audio-Visual/.github/profile/README.md

 # BrainAV.ca - Professional DJ & Entertainment Services

-Welcome to the official GitHub repository for **BrainAV.ca**, the online home of Jason Brain's professional DJ and entertainment services.
+Welcome to the official GitHub organization for **BrainAV.ca**, the online home of Jason Brain's professional DJ and entertainment services.
 With over **25 years of experience**, Jason Brain delivers unforgettable events across **Central Ontario**, specializing in weddings, corporate events, and special occasions.

 ## About BrainAV.ca